truedat101/jumbosocket/README.txt

 Installation:  You need the prerequisites:
 * Node.js 0.2 x or greater (not sure what Socket.io needs to work)
 * NPM (recommended)
-* Socket.io (install via NPM or include the source so it is available in the require path) - version < v0.6.2 (there is an issue with v0.7.2, probably API change)
+* Socket.io (install via NPM or include the source so it is available in the require path) - use v0.7x .
-* Angular (nothing to add ... we get it of the CDN)
 * Best bet is to run 'npm bundle' in the root project directory.
 This will grab you the dependencies and drop them into your node_modules directory (see )

 Configure: